 DE can provide an effective remedy for flying ants if used around common sources of food.
 DE kills works by breaking through the insect’s exoskeleton and dehydrating it to death.

 Sprinkle a thin layer of DE around common entry points and feeding locations.
 As the insects come into contact with DE, the sharp microscopic granules will pierce through their hard outer shell and cause dehydration.

 4. Homemade Solutions

 If you don’t want to use chemicals in your home, you can embark on one or more homemade solutions.
-Make a solution using peppermint essential oil, dish soap and water.
+Make a solution using peppermint essential oil for bed bugs, dish soap and water.
 Use a spray bottle to apply the solution on the flying ants.
 This solution works by suffocation and dehydration.